Garrana/MEAArc/README.md

 ### 1- Deliver Hybird cloud overview

 The purpose of this session is to illustrate microsofy hybrid cloud strategy and vision to the customer and identify potential services that could benifit the customer.
-These identified services can be scheduled to discuss in more details in future engagements in the future plans session at the end of the workshop
+These identified services can be scheduled to discuss in more details in future engagements in the future plans session at the end of the workshop . please keep the discussion interactive with the customer to identify potential azure hybrid services of interest as you would need to build a plan for deploying these services with the customer in the last day

 please download the presentaion slide deck [here](https://arccontent.blob.core.windows.net/slides/1-Azure_Hybrid_Cloud_overview.pptx)